antfu/talks/2025-10-09/src/slides.md

 <!--
 Before we talk about why, let's first discuss what **IS** DevTools.

-When we talk about the DevTools, it can either means [click] the general developer tools, or the [click] specialized term, DevTools.
+When we talk about DevTools, it can either mean [click] general developer tools, or the [click] specialized term, DevTools.

-I would define the general developer tools, [click] the tools for developers.
-In that sense, the tools we use daily in our developement like [click] Vite, Vitest, Vue, Nuxt, etc, are all developer tools.
+I would define general developer tools as [click] tools for developers.
+In that sense, the tools we use daily in our development like [click] Vite, Vitest, Vue, Nuxt, etc., are all developer tools.

-On the other hand, for the special DevTools, we usually mean [click] the tools for using tools better.
+On the other hand, for the special DevTools, we usually mean [click] tools for using tools better.
-For example, [click] we know Chrome have the DevTools builtin, and then we have Nuxt DevTools, Vue DevTools, etc.
+For example, [click] we know Chrome has built-in DevTools, and then we have Nuxt DevTools, Vue DevTools, etc.

-The DevTools we are going to talk about today all refer to the later.
+The DevTools we're going to talk about today all refer to the latter.
 -->

 ---